 Does your job require being constantly on the move, and does it entail significant amounts of manual labor?
 Construction workers, farm workers, and movers are among those who land in this category.
 If you're in this group, your score is 1.4.

-Another element you need to calculate your AMR is the number of calories you burn from exercise on an average day.
 The number of calories you burn during any exercise session depends on a few things, primarily your body weight.

 Use this chart to help you determine the number of calories you burn from exercise on an average day according to your weight, the type of exercise you do, and its duration.
 You can also use a heart rate monitor to get an accurate number.
 Write the number down.